What is dry skin?

 What questions should I ask my doctor?

-If you’re concerned about skin dryness, talk to your healthcare provider.
+If you’re concerned about dry skin, talk to your healthcare provider.
 You may want to ask:

 - What are the best treatments for dry skin?